 - also, OTC medicated ear drops may alleviate the swimmer’s ear after a swim

 What are the treatment options for ear discharge?

 In most cases, the treatment of ear discharge depends on the cause.
-In a lot of cases, the condition of the ear may not need any medical treatment as a 48-hour “wait-and-see” approach is recommended.
+The condition of the ear may not need any medical treatment.
+You can follow a 48-hour “wait-and-see” approach.
 Remember to follow-up after 48 hours as kids may require treatment of ear pain in cases the condition doesn’t resolve on its own.